Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: Introduction

-Though the numerical approximation of the solution $u$ of \eqref{a} was considered by many authors over the last decade, the optimality of the estimates with respect to the solution smoothness expressed through the problem data, $f$ and $u_0$, was considered in a few papers for the case of constant diffusivity and quasi-uniform FE meshes.
+Though the numerical approximation of the solution $u$ of \eqref{a} was considered by many authors over the last decade, the optimality of the estimates with respect to the solution smoothness expressed through the problem data, $f$ and $u_0$, was considered in a few papers for the case of constant diffusivity and quasi-uniform meshes.
 Obtaining sharp error bounds under reasonable regularity assumptions on $u$ has proved challenging.
-McLean and Thom\'ee \cite{MT2010} established the first optimal $L^2(\Omega)$-error estimates for the Galerkin FE solution of \eqref{a} with respect to the regularity of initial data.
-More precisely, for $t\in(0,T]$, convergence rates of order $t^{\alpha(\delta-2)/2} h^2$ ($h$ denoting the maximum diameter of the spatial mesh elements) were proved assuming that the initial data $u_0 \in \dot H^\delta(\Omega)$ for $\delta=0,\,2$ (see, Section \ref{sec:WRT} for the definition of these spaces).
+The first optimal $L^2(\Omega)$-error estimate for the Galerkin finite element solution of \eqref{a} with respect to the regularity of initial data was established \cite{MT2010a}.
+More precisely, for $t\in(0,T]$, convergence rates of order $h^2 t^{\alpha(\delta-2)/2} $ ($h$ denoting the maximum diameter of the spatial mesh elements) were proved assuming that the initial data $u_0 \in \dot H^\delta(\Omega)$ for $\delta=0,\,2$ (see, Section \ref{sec:WRT} for the definition of these spaces).
 The proof was based on some refined estimates of the Laplace transform in time for the error.
-In \cite{McLeanThomee2010} and by using a similar approach, the same authors derived $O(t^{-\alpha(2-\delta)/2}h^2|\log h|^2)$ convergence rates in the stronger $L^\infty(\Omega)$-norm.
-For $\delta=0$, $u_0$ assumed to be in $L^\infty(\Omega)$, while $u_0 \in C^2(\Omega) \cap C_0(\overline \Omega)$ for $\delta=2$.
-Recently, McLean and Mustapha \cite{McLeanMustapha2015} studied the error analysis of a first order semidiscrete time-stepping scheme for problem \eqref{a} with $f\equiv 0$ allowing nonsmooth $u_0,$ using discrete Laplace transform technique.
-Since standard energy arguments are used heavily in the error analysis of Galerkin FEs for classical diffusion equations, it is more pertinent to extend the analysis to these time-fractional order diffusion problems with a variable diffusivity.
+In \cite{MT2010b}, by using a similar approach, the same authors derived $O(h^2\ell_h^2t^{-\alpha(2-\delta)/2})$ convergence rates in the stronger $L^\infty(\Omega)$-norm, where $\ell_h=\max\{1,|\log h|\}.$ For $\delta=0$, $u_0$ was assumed to be in $L^\infty(\Omega)$, while for $\delta=2$, $u_0$ was assumed to be in $C^2(\Omega)$ and vanishes on $\partial \Omega$.
+Recently, in \cite{McLeanMustapha2015}, the error analysis of a first order semidiscrete time-stepping scheme for problem \eqref{a} with $f\equiv 0$ allowing nonsmooth $u_0,$ using discrete Laplace transform technique.
+Since standard energy arguments are used heavily in the error analysis of Galerkin FEMs for classical diffusion equations, it is more pertinent to extend the analysis to these time-fractional order diffusion problems with a variable diffusivity.
 Since $t^m$ and $\Ba{\cal{L}} $ do not commute, extending these arguments to problem \eqref{a} is not a straightforward task, especially in the case of nonsmooth $u_0$.